Switzerland

 Description:

-Atmos V calibre 526 in gold-plated brass case.
+Atmos V calibre 526 in a gold-plated brass case.

 Classic white dial ring with Arabic numerals.